 This sometimes happens with certain PDFs.
 We recommend saving a size-reduced version even if the documents are under 5mb and then trying the portal again.

 I have more questions, how can I get in touch?

-You may submit your queries to email@example.com.
-Provided that the answer to your question is not indicated in the FAQ above, please allow 24 hours for a response.
+You may submit your queries to firstname.lastname@example.org.
+Provided that the answer to your question is not indicated in the FAQ above, please allow three days for a response.
 Please note that we will not be able to answer enquiries about the Bassi Scholarship within five days of an application deadline.
 We would therefore urge candidates with questions to get in touch with us well before the deadline of the funding round for which they are applying.